DrKazlou/RedPitaya-FPGA/README.md

 A custom FPGA firmware and C data acquisition system for the **4-channel RedPitaya** (STEMlab 125-14 Quad, Zynq xc7z020clg400-1).
 The design captures triggered ADC waveforms from all four channels simultaneously, streams them to DDR via AXI DMA, and writes them to disk for offline analysis with ROOT.

+## Acknowledgements

+The scripted Vivado project approach used here — driving the full build flow (block design assembly, synthesis, implementation, and bitstream generation) entirely from Tcl without the GUI — was inspired by and originally based on **Pavel Demin's** [red-pitaya-notes](https://github.com/pavel-demin/red-pitaya-notes) project.
+Adopting this methodology drastically reduces the time and effort required to recreate or modify a bitstream compared to the standard GUI-driven workflow, and makes the entire build fully reproducible from the command line.

 ---

 ## Table of Contents